curl/everything-curl/cmdline/globbing.md

 for example '&', '?' and '*'.

-While most transfer related functionality in curl is provided by the libcurl library, the URL globbing feature is not!
+While most transfer related functionality in curl is provided by the libcurl library, the URL globbing feature is not.

 ## Numerical ranges